 Troubleshooting instructions are based on a logical sequence of events leading to a malfunction.
-If trouble occurs, look for the most simple solution first.
-Is the power supply connected?
+If trouble occurs, look for the simplest solution first such as whether the power supply is connected.
 Are any connections loose or wires broken?
-Review the problem, review normal operating procedures, and then check one possibility at a time starting with the easiest to verify.
+Review the problem, normal operating procedures, and then check one possibility at a time starting with the easiest to verify.
 If the malfunction continues, call the Manning Environmental, Inc. Service Department at 1-800-863-9337.
 We can often assist over the phone.
-We can also advise whether or not certain repairs are best done in the field or in our factory.
+We can also advise on whether or not certain repairs are best done in the field or in our factory.